 2020.04 iGibson Dataset v0.05 Released: This release include the simulation environment, ten houses annotated with interactive objects of five categories, and one house fully annotated to be interactive and with selected textures.
 We include documentation with code examples and baselines of navigation agents with reinforcement learning state-of-the-art algorithms.

 2020.02 Beginning of the simulation phase of our CVPR Challenge "Sim2Real Challenge with Gibson": Do you want to see your visual navigation algorithm run on a real robot but you don't want to deal with the real world setup?
 Participate in our CVPR20 challenge!
 We will test the best entries from a first simulation-only phase on our own Locobots in a real apartment.
 If you want to participate, follow the instructions in the challenge page.

-The documentation for the current version of iGibson can be found here.
+The documentation for the current and previous versions of iGibson can be found here [1.0] [2.0].
 The documentation includes multiple code examples and snippets to help you develop your own solutions, or modify the code for your project.
-If what you are looking for is not in the documentation, check the issues section of our github repository or contact Fei Xia.
+If what you are looking for is not in the documentation, check the issues section of our github repository.

 Details of iGibson are presented in the following papers.
 Consider citing them if you use iGibson in your research."iGibson 2.0: Object-Centric Simulation for Robot Learning of Everyday Household Tasks, by Chengshu Li*, Fei Xia*, Roberto Martín-Martín*, Michael Lingelbach, Sanjana Srivastava, Bokui Shen, Kent Vainio, Cem Gokmen, Gokul Dharan, Tanish Jain, Andrey Kurenkov, Karen Liu, Hyowon Gweon, Jiajun Wu, Li Fei-Fei, Silvio Savarese (* equal contribution)